top of page

 Which insurances do you take?

-We currently are in network providers for BlueCross BlueShield/CareFirst, UnitedHealthcare/United Behavioral Health, and Cigna/Evernorth.
+We currently are in network providers for BlueCross BlueShield/CareFirst, UnitedHealthcare/United Behavioral Health, Aetna, John Hopkins, and Cigna/Evernorth.
 We are able to provide a superbill for you to submit to your insurance if we are not in network.
 We are working to be in network providers with additional insurances in the near future and will update our in network availability accordingly.
 For further information about this please feel free to inquire.

 We are unable to accept clients who have Medicare insurance.